LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 ## Find Your Error

 There is a separate section for each step in the process.
 First you must follow the [Examine the Error](#examine-the-error) instructions to view the record of the failed action.
-Then go to the section for the Action you were trying to complete to look for possible error strings to type into the search box.
+Then go to the section for the Action you were trying to complete to look for possible error strings to copy into the search box.

 1. [Action: Verify Secrets](#action-verify-secrets-errors)
 1. [Action: Add Identifiers Errors](#action-add-identifiers-errors)